snakemake/snakemake/docs/snakefiles/rules.rst

             "somecommand -o {params.prefix}"

 The ``params`` keyword allows you to specify additional parameters depending on the wildcards values.
 This allows you to circumvent the need to use ``run:`` and python code for non-standard commands like in the above case.
-Furthermore, for enhanced readability and clarity, the ``params`` section is also an excellent place to name and assign parameters and variables for your subsequent command
 Here, the command ``somecommand`` expects the prefix of the output file instead of the actual one.
 The ``params`` keyword helps here since you cannot simply add the prefix as an output file (as the file won't be created, Snakemake would throw an error after execution of the rule).

+Furthermore, for enhanced readability and clarity, the ``params`` section is also an excellent place to name and assign parameters and variables for your subsequent command.

 Similar to ``input``, ``params`` can take functions as well (see :ref:`snakefiles-input_functions`), e.g. you can write